aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 If we were asked to give an account, a summary, of the philosophy of the naturalistic languages we surveyed, we think the following points would be our answer.
 It is to be kept in mind, though, that our individual biases also played a role in shaping our views, so what follows can't be a completely objective answer.

-We think that a naturalitic language should:
+We think that a naturalistic language should:

 (1) gracefully integrate high-level concepts and low-level concepts @osmosianblog, it should offer a way to express mathematical ideas in mathematical notation, and relate those quantitative ideas to "higher-level" qualitative ones.